stadium-software/filter-grid/README.md

 <link rel="stylesheet" href="{EmbeddedFiles}/CSS/filter-grid-variables.css">
 ```
 6. Add the file to the "CSS" inside of your Embedded Files in your application

-**NOTE: Do not change any of the CSS in the 'filter-grid.css' file**

 ## Upgrading Stadium Repos
 Stadium Repos are not static.
 They change as additional features are added and bugs are fixed.
 Using the right method to work with Stadium Repos allows for upgrading them in a controlled manner.